 The truth is, Starbucks does have a dress code policy for its workers which may not seem obvious at first glance.
 They have meticulously crafted the Starbucks experience for optimum customer experience, which includes how its employees should dress.

-Starbucks Dress Code in 2022
+Starbucks Dress Code

 Generally, Starbucks requires its employees to dress smart casual and in muted colors.
 Starbucks does give some leeway for personal expression, as long as the overall outfit is tidy, appropriate, and allows freedom of movement.
 Starbucks employees are also required to wear and keep their aprons looking sharp at all times.